MerosCrypto/Meros/README.md

 ### Ember Whitepaper: Being  Written

 #### Current State
-This currency is not usable.
-It has a lot done but there's a lot more to do.
+This currency is not usable by the mass populace.
+That said, Ember recently had its first transaction!
+We're aiming to have a private testnet in a few weeks and a public one in a few months.

 #### Compiling